czue/pegasus-docs/customizations.md

 Unless you are planning on building a marketing site on a different platform, this is likely one of the first things you'll do.

-To modify the default landing page, simply edit the `./apps/web/templates/web/landing_page.html` file.

-You can make any customizations you like.
+To modify the default landing page, simply edit the `./apps/web/templates/web/landing_page.html` file and make any customizations you like.

 If you want to start from Pegasus's example landing page, then just copy the contents of `./pegasus/apps/examples/templates/pegasus/examples/example_landing_page.html` into the landing page file.